California Surrogate Mothers

 The surrogacy matching process can take a lot of time, simply because there are more intended parents than there are surrogates.
 Many surrogacy agencies have long waiting lists, which means that intended parents may have to wait up to six months before matching with a surrogate.
 The process of waiting to find the right surrogate for your family-building journey can be very frustrating and distressing for intended parents.

 This is where Donor Concierge can help.
 By working with a large network of surrogacy agencies, we’re more likely to be able to find an amazing surrogate for your unique family-building goals within a quicker time frame than you would if doing the work on your own.
-Instead of taking up to six months, Donor Concierge can match you with a surrogate within four to six weeks.
+Instead of taking up to six months, Donor Concierge can match you with a surrogate within 1-3 months on average.

 Once you have been successfully matched with a potential surrogate, the surrogate must undergo a medical screening by your fertility specialist to determine whether or not she is physically approved to carry and deliver a baby.
 At this time, the legal and escrow processes can begin.
 This involves drafting a surrogacy agreement contract and establishing an account that will be used to handle all financial aspects of the arrangement.
 The escrow account must be funded before any medical procedures have been scheduled.